 Climate change and nature loss are the greatest threats facing the world’s population and we’re already seeing the impact in Scotland.
-As we welcome the UN Climate Change Conference COP26 to Glasgow, now is the time to do all we can to reduce our emissions.
+Following the UN Climate Change Conference COP26 in Glasgow, now is the time to do all we can to reduce our emissions.
 This is Scotland's moment and together, with global action from Governments, businesses and people, we can reach net zero emissions by 2045.
 Show your support

 and together let’s do net zero.

 The ‘Let’s Do Net Zero’ campaign helps raise awareness of the net zero targets that Scotland is working towards to help tackle the twin crises of climate change and biodiversity loss, encouraging people to take urgent action now.